phaserjs/phaser/README.md

 * If you load an image and provide a key that was already in-use in the Cache, then the old image is now destroyed (via `Cache.removeImage`) and the new image takes its place.
 * BitmapText has a new `maxWidth` property that will attempt to wrap the text if it exceeds the width specified.
 * Group.cursorIndex is the index of the item the Group cursor points to.
 This replaces Group._cache[8].
+* Tween.updateTweenData allows you to set a property to the given value across one or all of the current tweens.
+All of the Tween methods like Tween.delay and Tween.repeat have been updated to use this.
+* Tween.repeat has a new parameter `repeatDelay` which allows you to set the delay (in ms) before a tween will repeat itself.
+* Tween.yoyo has a new parameter `yoyoDelay` which allows you to set the delay (in ms) before a tween will start a yoyo.
+* Tween.interpolation has a new parameter `context` which allows you to define the context in which the interpolation function will run.

 ### Bug Fixes